U.S. Seniors Want Action to Lower Cost of Medicare Drugs

 Annual out-of-pocket spending on prescription drugs was the fastest rising expense of retirees from 2000 to 2019, according to recent study of retiree costs released by the League.
 That study found that average Social Security benefits lost 33 percent of buying power from 2000 to 2019.
 In the case of prescription drugs, the annual cost of living adjustment (COLA) increased Social Security benefits by 50 percent over the period, but out-of-pocket spending on prescription drugs rose more than five times faster -- 253%.

 The Senior Citizens League supports bipartisan legislation that would require Medicare to negotiate lower prices for Medicare Part D, allow safe importation of prescription drugs from Canada and other countries where the same drugs are often sold for much less, and would ban "pay for delay" deals between drug manufacturers that keep cheaper generics off the market.
 To learn what you can do, visit http://www.SeniorsLeague.org

-*This information is from an external source (Senior Citizens League).
+(i)Source/Reference: Senior Citizens League.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.